La Vérendrye Wildlife Reserve: Activity

 La Vérendrye Reserve is a popular park for outdoor activities in all seasons.
 In the winter, snowmobiling can be done on trails through the park.
-In the spring there are whitewater rivers to canoe, in particular the Gens de Terre River.
-In the summer it is a great place for fishing, hiking, swimming, and canoe camping.
+In the spring, there are whitewater rivers to canoe, particularly the Gens de Terre River.
+In the summer, it is a great place for fishing, hiking, swimming, and canoe camping.
 In the autumn, hunting is permitted.
 Popular game animals include moose and white-tailed deer (black bear hunting in the spring).
 Permits and payment of fees are required for any of these activities.

-Le Domaine is the community along Route 117 where most of the park services are concentrated.
-Here permits, fuel, and food can be obtained.
+Le Domaine is the community along Route 117 where most of the park services are concentrated, and permits, fuel, and food can be obtained.